 Social media is the perfect place to promote your blog and video content to gain viewership and visibility across different platforms.
 Finally, creating targeted ads across different mediums will help raise your brand awareness with your target audience.
 Through each stage, you will be reporting and analyzing the results of each tool to stay informed on what’s working and what isn’t—allowing you the opportunity to refine and optimize each campaign you run.

 The engage stage of inbound marketing is all about creating lasting relationships with prospects on the channels they prefer—be that email, bots, live chat, or messaging apps.
-For B2B industrial companies, this stage is crucial and is where you need to establish trust with the people you’re communicating with.
+For B2B manufacturing marketing, this stage is crucial and is where you need to establish trust with the people you’re communicating with.
 The best way of getting in touch with your target market is to offer them “premium” content—case studies, white papers, eBooks, data sheets, etc.—for which they are willing to exchange their contact information.
 Conversion tools, such as call to action (CTAs), forms, and lead flows will allow you to capture the information of the people downloading your content.
 From there, it’s your job to follow up with them and continue fostering their interest.

 Once you’ve gathered a lead’s information within your CRM, use it to personalize your communications with them.
 Envision the flywheel: communication is the centripetal force to lasting customer relationships and brand loyalty.
 Hand-crafting emails and messaging will make your prospects feel valued and will reinforce that you truly care about their business.
 Offer people samples, answer their questions, and provide them with anything you can to allow them to familiarize (self-identify) themselves with your product or service.
 The golden rule here is to back up what you say.
 If you offer them a solution, be 100% sure you can follow through with your promise.
 The more active your company is with engaging your prospects, the more trust you build, and business you’re likely to earn.

-Nurturing customers is an ongoing process, and all your efforts should be focused on delighting them throughout.
+Nurturing customers is an ongoing process, and all your inbound tactics should be focused on delighting them throughout.
 Regardless of their purchase decision or stage in the buyers’ journey, continue to gather information about your prospects’ needs—and answer them.
 Provide an outstanding experience that adds value and empowers people to reach their goals.
 Your goal is to create brand loyalty and have them become promoters of your company.

 Continued online engagement with your customers is the most effective way to delight them and keep them coming back for more.
 Use email and marketing automation as well as conversational tools to deliver the right information to the right person at the right time, every time.
 Optimize highly targeted CTAs, interactions on social media, and most importantly, continue to publish content people want to consume and share.
 Fostering delight as a part of your business model may feel daunting, but by providing authentically helpful interactions through inbound marketing initiatives, you can create a loyal following that will keep your pipeline full.